 Whether using a keyboard, mouse, trackpad, or your voice, inputting information can be a tedious and sometimes error-prone process.
 When an app asks for lots of input before doing anything useful, people can get discouraged quickly.

 Use an introductory label or placeholder text to help communicate purpose.
-A label helps the user understand what type of information they should enter.
+A label helps users understand what type of information they should enter.
 A text field can also contain placeholder text—such as Email or Password—when there’s no other text in the field.
 A label is often unnecessary when placeholder text is present.
 Generally, labels should use title-style capitalization and end with a colon, while placeholder text should use sentence-style capitalization and no punctuation.
 For related guidance, see Labels.

 Adjust text field line breaks accordingly.
 By default, any text extending beyond the bounds of a text field is clipped.
 A text field, however, can be set to wrap text to a new line at the character or word level, or to be truncated (indicated by an ellipsis) at the beginning, middle, or end.